Angelman syndrome

-Angelman syndrome or Angelman's syndrome (AS) is a genetic disorder that mainly affects the nervous system.
-Symptoms include a small head and a specific facial appearance, severe intellectual disability, developmental disability, limited to no functional speech, balance and movement problems, seizures, and sleep problems.
-Children usually have a happy personality and have a particular interest in water.
-The symptoms generally become noticeable by one year of age.
+Angelman syndrome (AS) is a rare genetic disorder that affects approximately 1 in 15,000 individuals.
+AS impairs the function of the nervous system, producing symptoms such as severe intellectual disability, developmental disability, limited to no functional speech, balance and movement problems, seizures, hyperactivity, and sleep problems.
+Physical symptoms include a small head and a specific facial appearance.
+Additionally, those affected usually have a happy personality and have a particular interest in water.
+Angelman syndrome involves genes that have also been linked to 1–2% of autism spectrum disorder cases.